arcuru/pokem/README.md

 And then add the overlay `inputs.pokem.overlays.default` to your pkgs.

-The flake also contains a home-manager module for installing pokem as a service.
+The flake also contains a home-manager module for installing the daemon as a service.
 Import the module into your home-manager config and you can configure `pokem` all from within nix:

 ```nix